smilecs/android-sdk/README.md

 #### B. Request-Response correlation check

-Every request sent via a Truecaller app that supports TrueSDK 0.5 has a unique identifier.
+Every request sent via a Truecaller app that supports TrueSDK 0.6 has a unique identifier.
 This identifier is bundled into the response for assuring a correlation between a request and a response.
 If you want you can check this correlation yourself by:

-1. Generate the request identifier via the TrueClient: mTrueClient.generateRequestNonce();
+1. Generate the request identifier via the TrueClient: `mTrueClient.generateRequestNonce();` or use your own Nonce set with `mTrueClient.setRequestNonce(customHash);`
-2. In ITrueCallback.onSuccesProfileShared(TrueProfile) verify that the previously generated identifier matches the one in TrueProfile.requestNonce.
+2. `In ITrueCallback.onSuccesProfileShared(TrueProfile)` verify that the previously generated identifier matches the one in TrueProfile.requestNonce.

 IMPORTANT: TrueSDK already verifies the Request-Response correlation before forwarding it to the your app.